Cetraxal ear drops

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Cetraxal ear drops:

 Store Cetraxal ear drops at room temperature, between 59 and 77 degrees F (15 to 25 degrees C).
 Store away from heat and light.
 Avoid freezing.
 Throw away any unused medicine after your treatment has finished.
 Keep Cetraxal ear drops out of the reach of children and away from pets.

 - If you have any questions about Cetraxal ear drops, please talk with your doctor, pharmacist, or other health care provider.

-- Cetraxal ear drops is to be used only by the patient for whom it is prescribed.
+- Cetraxal ear drops are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.

 - Check with your pharmacist about how to dispose of unused medicine.

 This information should not be used to decide whether or not to take Cetraxal ear drops or any other medicine.
 Only your health care provider has the knowledge and training to decide which medicines are right for you.
 This information does not endorse any medicine as safe, effective, or approved for treating any patient or health condition.
 This is only a brief summary of general information about Cetraxal ear drops.
 It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to Cetraxal ear drops.
 This information is not specific medical advice and does not replace information you receive from your health care provider.
 You must talk with your healthcare provider for complete information about the risks and benefits of using Cetraxal ear drops.